alexmps2003/distribution-chain-app/BUSINESS_RULES.md

 7. Payment method total must equal allocation total.
 8. Cheque received does not mean cheque cleared.
 9. Cheque clearing is handled by office staff later.
+10. Payment creation must be atomic.
+Either the payment, payment parts, and allocations are all saved successfully, or none are saved.

 ### Invoice Outstanding Calculation